 One month later, they get a mortgage bill in the mail for their first month’s payment: $4,295.

 They both have pretty well-paid tech jobs, so this mortgage payment is well within reason for them.

 In a few years’ time, Jack and Jill find out they’re expecting their first child.
 Then, a few years after that, their second child.
 The house is filled with laughter and general merriment, with the occasional screams of “Mom, she hit me!”

 Homeownership Over The Years

 About five years in, they realize their now 30-year-old roof needs to be replaced.
-A couple years after that, their hot water heater goes out.
+A couple of years after that, their hot water heater goes out.
 And then they discover foundation issues, so they get hammered with a huge bill from that.
 Ah, the joys of owning real estate.

-Ten years after they buy the home, Jack and Jill realize they’re out-growing what once seemed like such a spacious home.
+Just more than a decade after they buy the home, Jack and Jill realize they’re out-growing what once seemed like such a spacious home.
 They’ve got two tweens and a labradoodle in the house now, and more space is in order.
 Stat.

 Equity And Appreciation